Marilyn Monroe and Jane Russell | Gentlemen Prefer Blondes

 The Cuff Bracelets

-Jane Russell - Image from Academy Museum of Motion Pictures - clipped from the film
+Image from Academy Museum of Motion Pictures - clipped from the film to show the two cuffs.

 The day before the jewelry was to be delivery we decided to just go for it and make two cuffs.
 After all the work we completed for the replica jewelry - these costumes just needed more bling.
 We whipped them up in a few hours.
 Even though they didn’t match the original designs - we still loved loved making them.
 They were really pretty!